aksio-insurtech/.github/characteristics.md

 Things should play nice with each other.
 This enables us to put together our software however we see fit.
-It is important to not create couplings and the different components should avoid having dependencies that hinders it from being composable.This can be applied to all levels of the software.
+It is important to not create couplings and the different components should avoid having dependencies that hinders it from being composable.
+This can be applied to all levels of the software.

 ### Unix philosophy